Recovery efforts continue for those impacted by the Dec. 20 earthquake.

 - Department of Housing & Community Development (HCD)

-Local representatives will be present from the following agencies and organizations:
+Local representatives will be present from the following agencies:

 - DHHS Social Services